hanruihua/ir-sim/README.md

-# Intelligent Robot Simulator (ir_sim)
+# Intelligent Robot Simulator (ir-sim)

-A python based robot simulator framework for the intelligent robotics navigation and learning
+A python based robot simulator framework for the intelligent robotics navigation and learning.

+Features:
+  * Simple and easy to run with python;
+  * All the models and parameters can be set directly in the yaml configure file;
+  * Environment can be built easily by line, circle model and png images;
+  * Various robot kinematics models: omni-wheel, differential wheel, arckermann;
+  * Support collision check with environment;
+  * Equipped with various sensors: Lidar, GPS, Odometry etc.;
+  * Support keyboard controller;
+  * Easy to reproduce the robotics algorithms and extend for your own project.

 ## Prerequisite